anyaharter97/notes/git.md

 5. `git commit` and add a message (be careful not to use the "-a" flag or it will add everything)
 6. Repeat 4. and 5. until everything has been committed
 7. `git rebase --continue`

+## Adding a Remote
+1. Fork the project on github
+2. Get the link to the fork from clicking the "Clone" button
+3. From inside the repo run `git remote add <name> <link>`
+4. To push changes run `git push -f <name>`